Victor Ortiz: Ortiz vs. Maidana

-On June 27, 2009, Ortiz faced Marcos Rene Maidana (25–1–0) of Argentina in Los Angeles for the Interim WBA Light Welterweight title.
+On June 27, 2009, Ortiz faced Marcos Maidana (25–1–0) of Argentina in Los Angeles for the Interim WBA Light Welterweight title.
 Ortiz entered the fight with an eight-fight knockout streak.
 Maidana, a dangerous puncher, had won 24 of his 25 previous bouts by knockout.
 The only previous blemish on his record at that point was a close split decision loss to WBA Champion Andriy Kotelnik.
 Both Ortiz and Maidana were knocked down in the first round.
 Ortiz knocked Maidana to the canvas twice in the second round.
 Ortiz suffered a cut in the 5th round and was knocked down in the 6th round.
 The fight was stopped when the ringside physician would not let Ortiz continue to fight.
 Many in the boxing media, including HBO, chastised Ortiz for not wanting to continue in the fight, an issue which surfaced again later in his career after retiring in his fight against Josesito Lopez.